 Here’s what ITP 2.0 means for you: On Safari, your tracking cookies will be blocked — unless you’re using a subdomain of your site’s primary domain.
 For instance, track.tune.com would be an acceptable subdomain of tune.com.

-Additionally, all of your affiliates will need to use postback/server-to-server tracking to receive conversion notifications from you.
-This can be difficult if you are currently using a tag manager, as server-to-server tracking requires storage of identifiers on click.
-Using a solution like HasOffers can solve this issue .
-However, without a solution or workaround you’ll risk facing discrepancies of up to 40% with affiliates as well as possible loss of interest in your program.
+Additionally, all of your affiliates will need to use postback (server-side) tracking to receive conversion notifications from you.
+This can be difficult if you are currently using a tag manager, as server-side tracking requires the storage of identifiers on click.
+Using a solution like TUNE can solve this issue.
+However, without a solution or workaround, you’ll risk facing discrepancies of up to 40% with affiliates as well as possible loss of interest in your program.

 Are You a Network or Publisher?